The latest PR news from PRovoke Media, previously known as the Holmes Report.

 — Diana Marszalek

-APCO won our 2019 Corporate Consultancy of the Year nod, an indication of the progress its has made expanding beyond its heritage as a pure play public affairs firm, but the truth is that the firm remains one of Europe’s best when it comes to public policy, issues management, and social impact work.
-Its ability to help clients solve their thorniest public policy challenges is one of the things that sets the firm apart from anyone else of its size and scale.
-But it has also been on the cutting edge of using digital and social media to achieve those goals.
+Over the years, APCO has been recognized with our Corporate Consultancy of the Year and its Public Affairs counterpart, an indication of the progress its has made expanding beyond its heritage to become one of Europe’s best when it comes to corporate reputation, public policy, issues management, and social impact.
+Its ability to help clients solve their thorniest public policy and stakeholder relations challenges is one of the things that sets the firm apart from anyone else of its size and scale.
+And more recently, it has also been on the cutting edge of using digital and social media to achieve those goals.

-APCO’s traditional strength in EMEA is in the region’s twin public affairs capitals of London and Brussels, but the firm has additional operations in several European capitals, including Rome (the Italian operation was the fastest growing in the region last year), Berlin, Paris and Moscow, and is a powerhouse in the Middle East (offices in Abu Dhabi, Amman, Dubai and Riyadh are supplemented by an Istanbul operation and a presence in Tel Aviv).
+APCO’s traditional strength in EMEA is in the region’s twin public affairs capitals of London and Brussels, but the firm has additional operations in several European capitals, including Rome (the Italian operation has been among the fastest growing in the region over the past two years), Berlin and Paris and is a powerhouse in the Middle East (offices in Abu Dhabi, Amman, Dubai, Riyadh and a new office in Amman, Jordan).

 — Paul Holmes